AMNatty/plutoengine/plutocommandparser/README.md

 ### Command implementation

 Each command has its own *final* class, abstractions over CommandBase are howered allowed.
-Note the usage of `ConstantExpression` annotation over some interface methods.
+Note the usage of the `ConstantExpression` annotation over some interface methods.
 These annotations **must** be respected - methods must be stateless and deterministic.

 ## PlutoCmd language specification